Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 8. Canonicalize globals again, build measure layouts, split notes into exportable segments, and populate `mx::api::ScoreData`.
 9. Ask `mx::impl::ScoreWriter` to build a partwise MusicXML DOM.
-10. Patch the DOM to restore the exact semantic details that `ScoreWriter` cannot represent directly.

 The implementation is organized around that split: